 Boston Consulting Group found that generating trust can increase access to consumer data at least by five times[iii].
 The same study showed that on average 70% of consumers would use simple tools to manage their data, if they were available.
 Other studies, including Microsoft’s, have similar findings – good signs that that a consumer data portal would be a welcome addition to marketing’s toolkit for consumer centricity.

 In my experience, most companies don’t understand the state of their data; nor can they explain how they use it.
 Not too surprising since it has traditionally been hard to secure funding for master data, data governance and data quality projects as the relationship between high quality data and business benefits has not always been well understood.
 The benefits of high quality customer master data are now better understood and has been shown to boost revenue and conversion rates by 20%, streamline processes, and optimize and sales across channels.

-With the struggle to improve the quality of personal consumer data ongoing, the GDPR is not the end of personalised marketing, but rather a gate thrown wide open to new possibilities.
+With the struggle to improve the quality of personal consumer data ongoing, the General Data Protection Regulation Act is not the end of personalised marketing, but rather a gate thrown wide open to new possibilities.
 Marketers who embrace the GDPR can secure compliance budget to further their knowledge of, and relationships with consumers.
 They will be well placed to gain a step up on competitors in terms of ensuring their brand is the most relevant and ubiquitously accessible to consumers.